 She is co-principal investigator for an NIH R01 project that is studying the mechanisms of pain catastrophizing treatment, including a novel single-session compressed pain psychology class she developed.
 She developed an Internet-based pre-surgical pain psychology treatment that aims to reduce distress and optimize post-surgical recovery, including pain and opioid cessation (tested in women undergoing surgery for breast cancer at Stanford).
 The goal of this research is to dismantle barriers to effective psychological treatment for pain.

 Her main passion is empowering people with chronic pain to optimize their mind-body connection to reduce their own symptoms, and improve overall health and function.
 She is author of "Less Pain, Fewer Pills: Avoid the Dangers of Prescription Opioids and Gain Control Over Chronic Pain" © 2014, "The Opioid-Free Pain Relief Kit" © 2016, and the forthcoming book due in 2018 from the American Psychological Association Press entitled “Psychological Treatment for Chronic Pain: The Evidence-Based Basics”.
-She has been featured and published in the San Francisco Chronicle, Time Magazine, Scientific American Mind, and The Washington Post.
+Since 2016, she has been featured and published in the San Francisco Chronicle, Scientific American Mind, BBC World Service Radio, The Washington Post, and TIME Magazine.

 - Cognitive Behavioral Therapy for Pain

 Honors & Awards